matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Persistent Disks.
 - Spiky or Very Low Traffic.

-**App Engine standard environment is an option for apps with spiky orr very low traffic**
+**App Engine standard environment is an option for apps with spiky or very low traffic**

 - App Engine Standard Environment:
     - App Engine Standard APIs.